 How has the different system here made it easier or harder to do what you wanted to?

-If you could tell someone who was wanting to visit Turkey one thing what would it be?
+If you could tell someone who wanted to visit Turkey one thing what would it be?

 Don’t be afraid or think something bad might happen to you here.

-If you could tell someone who was wanting to move to Turkey one thing what would it be?
+If you could tell someone who wanted to move to Turkey one thing what would it be?

 Life in Turkey can be wonderful but you have to work at it.